rstats-tartu/bayesiraamat/16_hierarhiline_mudel.md

 ```

 cor_ar() on brms funktsioon autokorrelatsiooni modelleerimiseks. selle formula on ühepoolne valem ~t või  ~ t | g,  mis annab ajakovariaadi t ja grupeeriva faktori g.
 Kui g on antud, siis modelleeritakse iga grupp iseseisvalt ja teistest gruppidest sõltumata (gruppide vahel on korrelatsioon 0).

-A covariate for this correlation structure must be integer valued.
-When a grouping factor is present in formula, the correlation structure is assumed to apply only to observations within the same grouping level; observations with different grouping levels are assumed to be uncorrelated.
-Defaults to ~ 1, which corresponds to using the order of the observations in the data as a covariate, and no groups.

 Teine võimalus inkorporeerib mudelisse AR1 residuaalide autokorrelatsioonistruktuuri, kus korrelatsiooni eksponent väheneb ajas lineaarselt.
 Me eeldame, et see vähenemine toimub samamoodi sõltumata sellest, millises ajavahemikus me parasjagu oleme (statsionaarsuse eeldus).